basilesportif/blog/input/wetgates.md

 As we've seen, the wet gate's sample type matters inasmuch as the gate's formula does operations that depend on that type.
 As a result, when you see wet gates declared with types, the type usually indicates to you how generic the operations performed inside are, although we don't know for sure until we compile the Nock at a given call site.

 ## Wet Gates as Higher-Order Gates
+So far, we've just seen wet gates declared and then called from elsewhere (the "call site", which has been the Dojo in our examples).
+However, you can also create wet gates that themselves take wet and dry gates as arguments.

-A "higher-order" gate is just a gate that takes a gate as an argument, and uses it inside its formula.
+These gates with gate arguments are called "higher-order" gates.
+They receive a gate as an argument, and uses it inside in the formula.
 The clearest example of this is `turn` in `hoon.hoon`, which simply takes a list and a gate, and modifies each element of the list using the gate.

-### two separate considerations when passing gates to wet gates
-1. How does this expand mechanically?
-2. When do I want to pass wet vs dry?
+### Analyzing Higher-Order Wet Gates
+When analyzing higher-order wet gates, there are two key questions:
+1. How is the gate argument used inside the formula?
+2. Why does this take a dry vs. wet gate as its argument? (or vice versa)

 ### `turn`'s code
+`turn` takes a list and a dry gate as arguments:
 ```
 ++  turn
   ~/  %turn